 - Prevention of straying

-We recommend both male and female cats are neutered at 6 months of age, though it may be performed slightly earlier if needed.
+We recommend both male and female cats are neutered from 4 months of age, though it may be performed slightly earlier if needed.

 Male dogs are castrated from 6 months of age.
 Female dogs are spayed either at 6 months of age or approximately 3 months after a season.
 Spaying at 6 months, prior to the first season, will dramatically reduce the risk of mammary cancer later in life, though some benefit will still be achieved if spaying is performed before 3 years of age.